yxlow07/yxlow07.github.io/content/blog/naic.md

     print(f"Error processing {source_path}: {e}")
 ```

-> **Key Takeaway:** Standardizing and preprocessing makes your life _a ton_ better
+> **Key Takeaway:** Standardising and preprocessing makes your life _a ton_ better

 ## Data Augmentation <a name="data-augmentation"></a>

 Augmentation is a crucial step if you want your model to generalise well.
 We chose a few techniques, including `random flips and rotation`, `colour jittering` and `random erasing`.
 This is done using the torchvision library, as it provides all the augmentation techniques we need.
-The code snippet and image below shows how we implemented the augmentation:
+The code snippet and image below show how we implemented the augmentation:

 ```python
 transform_flip_rotate = transforms.Compose([